FORT-Protocol/Docs/WHITEPAPER.md

 # FORT: A DeFi Development and Application System with Unlimited Liquidity

-> James Zhao, September 9, 2021

 ---

-## Introduction
+## Abstract

-Liquidity is the key to on-chain applications.
-To solve this problem, previously DeFi has tried the traditional idea of order book and Automated Market Maker (AMM) models.
-However, these models are not ideal solutions and cannot integrate all financial services into the same protocol and share the same liquidity, resulting in wasted resources and low performance.
-This paper proposes a new model: FORT protocol, which creates the concept of discounted computers and on-chain currency units, and systematically solves the liquidity and uniformity problem of all DeFi.
-It can be used for all financial product development and economic relationship lock-in of off-chain activities.
+Following the trend of the development of on-chain applications, lack of liquidity has became the most vital problem for DeFi applications.
+The previous DeFi projects have tried to apply the traditional order book method and Automated Market Maker (AMM) models to solve this problem.
+However, these methods still are not ideal solutions since they cannot integrate all financial services into a single protocol and share the same liquidity, which yields to resource wasting and low performance.
+This paper proposes a new protocol: FORT, which introduces the concept of discount computers and on-chain decentralized currency units, can systematically solve the liquidity problem and integrate all financial contracts and derivatives into one protocol.
+It can be used for transferring all financial instruments, including tools for hedging and other economic relationship lock-in, to on-chain applications.

 <!-- [Download WhitePaper](FORT_WhitePaper.pdf) -->
 <a href="FORT_WhitePaper.pdf" target="_blank">Download WhitePaper</a>